Community TNR is at the heart of a Target Zero Community. Working together with you,

 Community Cat Action Team of Greater Waco is a program of the Animal Birth Control Clinic and proudly collaborates with area animal welfare partners, and animal care service units.
 To donate, mention the gift is to be used for spay/neuter of cats (or Comm CAT Program).

 Top 10 basic safety tips:

-- If you are doing TNR and trap a skunk, notify Waco Animal Care & Control, 254.750.7500 or your local animal care and control unit.
+- If you trap a skunk, notify Waco Animal Care, 254.750.7500 or your local Animal Care Services unit.